 - Only site content goes in the site menu.
 This is a pet peeve of mine and one I have softened on a little over the years.
 But as a rule of thumb it holds true, the purpose of a site’s main menu is to help visitors find the content within that site, not other sites.
 Links to other websites are generally not appropriate in a site’s main menu.
 When linking to other sites, do so within the content section of web pages and not from the menu.
 The rare exceptions I have found for this is sister websites, like the careers section of a site which may often be hosted on another domain.

-I could go on and on with the best practice principles.
-The information architecture point, particularly, could be dived into much deeper, but these are the highlights for menu design.
 These purposes and principles of menu design address the biggest concerns and issues you are likely to run into.
 When you remember these purposes, stay in alignment with them throughout the construction of your website menu, and apply these best practice principles, you are going to end up with a main menu that will help your visitors achieve their goals which will, in turn, make you successful.